-Kevin Tolson, Commercial Director Wienerberger UK is MBI’s Expert for Bricks & Roof Tiles.
+Kevin Tolson, Commercial Director Wienerberger UK is BMBI’s Expert for Bricks & Roof Tiles.

 After a couple of interesting years across the industry we’re seeing the merchant focus shifting slightly, with interests in factors such as specification, customer service and sustainability increasing within the sector.